Remembering Colin Powell upon his death: Former President Bush calls him 'a great public servant'

 Former President George W. Bush says Gen. Colin Powell was "a great man."

-Powell, who served top roles as national security adviser, chairman of the Joint Chief of Staff, and secretary of state for presidents, died Monday at 84 from complications related to COVID-19, his family announced.
+Powell, who served top roles in several administrations including national security adviser, chairman of the Joint Chief of Staff, and secretary of state, died Monday at 84 from complications related to COVID-19, his family announced.

 AMERICAN ICON DEAD: COLIN POWELL PASSES AT AGE 84